sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/processes.md

 - Any extra information that will help us solve or prioritize the issue
 - The label `team/devx`

+### Providing support

+This section documents tips for teammates on support, which is handled via our [support rotation](#support-rotation).
+General tips:

+1. We are not responsible for every issue in CI - see [build pipeline support](#build-pipeline-support) and [CI support responsibilities](#ci-support-responsibilities).
+2. `git rebase` is very easy for teammates unfamiliar with `git` to do incorrect - if a branch update is required, err towards recommending a [`git merge`](https://git-scm.com/docs/git-merge) (e.g. `git pull origin main`).
+3. Make sure to [update devx-scratch](#devx-scratch) for any notable support efforts.

 #### Build pipeline support

+> NOTE: The DevX team is _not_ responsible for all the tools and tests that run in Sourcegraph's CI infrastructure.
+Learn more: [CI reponsibilities](#ci-support-responsibilities)

 Build pipeline support pertains to our [continuous integration](https://docs.sourcegraph.com/dev/background-information/continuous_integration).
 The goal of this process is to identify the right person to drive a fix on an issue, rather than actively fixing every issue that arises.